 Let's talk about my favorite hour in Boracay: Happy Hour.
 There are some long happy hours on the island.
 Forget buying your booze at the supermarket, some bars in Boracay are even cheaper than that!

 Look at this photo below!
 Just a quick reminder, 100 PHP is equal to 2.30 USD or 1.70 EUR.
-So if you didn't suck in mathematics you should have figured out by now that every drink on the menu is about $1, or less than €1.
+That means every drink on the menu is about $1, or less than €1.
 This is not a happy hour, this is SUPER happy hour.

 You probably want to know which bar this sign belongs to, right?
 Hold on, I tell you in a second.